benmvp/slides/2019/nationjs/react-eco.md

 NOTES:
-- New libraries have popped up to try to solve that issue in various clever ways
-  * Most take what's defined as inline styles but map to unique CSS classes
-  * Get the best of both worlds: JavaScript-scoped styling + full CSS functionality
 - Emotion is the newest and super popular
   * It's taken learnings from all the others to create a flexible API